Missing Thai chef found alive in Moscow, 43 days later

 Friends said Mr Uthai had celebrated his return to Thailand with them on the day he left Budapest.
 He had a lot to drink.
 They confirmed he boarded the plane at Budapest airport.

-The family filed a missing person report with police in Nong Khai.
+The family filed a missing person report with Phon Phisai police in Nong Khai.
 They also asked officials in Hungary and Russia to help find him.

-He did remember arguing with staff at a shop in the waiting area inside the airport, before police detained and later released him.
+He did remember quarrelling with staff at a shop in the waiting area inside the airport, before police detained and later released him.
 He later discovered he had lost his passport and belongings.

 The embassy arranged a phone call for Mr Uthai and his family, and would issue him a temporary passport, the reports said.
 Officials would help him return to Thailand as soon as possible.